vnsny-bia/VisitContactTrace/README-Setup.md

 ## Importing Data <a name="importdata"></a>

-If you do have data you would like to use, click on "Upload File" and browse to the dataset that you wish to import into the VisitContactTrace application.
+If you do have data you would like to use, click on "Choose Data File" and browse to the dataset that you wish to import into the VisitContactTrace application.

-The "Review Data" button provides a preview of the data import and the ability to rename columns to the names defined in [data specifications](#dataspec).
-If column names and formats are correct, the "Submit Data" button will import the data into the application.
+The "View Selected File" button provides a preview of the data import and the ability to rename columns to the names defined in [data specifications](#dataspec).
+If column names and formats are correct, the "Use Selected File" button will import the data into the application.
 If not, the user will be notified of an error.

 <img src="./inst/www/ct-preview.PNG" width="500"  align="center"/>

 ## Querying VisitContactTrace <a name="queryapp"></a>

-When using the VisitContactTrace application, the user needs to identify an individual that serves as the "index" person in a contact tracing investigation.
-These options are available as different tabs in the top of the screenshot displayed below.
+When using the VisitContactTrace application, the user needs to identify an individual that serves as the “index” person in a contact tracing investigation.
+This application was designed assuming that the user has a list of individuals (patients and/or staff members) to conduct contact tracing on; the application itself does not inform the user as to which individuals need contact tracing.

 Querying Parameter Instructions: